whole-tale/wt-design-docs/users_guide/publishing.rst

 Viewing Publishing Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After you've published your Tale, you can always view the published location under the metadata tab on the Run page.

+Updating Published Tales
+^^^^^^^^^^^^^^^^^^^^^^^^

+In the case that the published Tale needs to be published again, with the intent of overwriting the previous publication, it can be updated by re-publishing to the same repository.
+This feature is _only_ available to Tales under the user's ownership.

+If a Tale was used for related, subsequent work and _shouldn't_ update the previous Tale, a new Tale should be created by first copying the Tale.
+When the copied Tale is published, it will be a completely new record.

 Whole Tale Generated Files
 --------------------------